me97esn/GoneSurfingSimulation/scripts/README.md

 2. Open the file ./create_water_velocity_datatables.sh.
 Change the numbers to match the start and end frames.
 These should be split up into multiple scripts, each with different frame numbers.
 3. run the script `./create_water_velocity_datatables.sh`.
 This creates datatables for the water velocity to be imported into UE4
 4. Import the files into UE4 as WaveVerticesLocations_Struct

-## Water height

-1. From a terminal, run `./open_simulation.sh`.
-This makes sure that the blender with FlipFluids addon installed is used
-1. Open the file ./export_fluid_surface_to_3d_samples.py, change the start_frame, end_frame and step to match the simulation.
-Note that shorter step_size requires more frequencies to be used in the ifft, otherwise the result will be worse then with big step size.
-   Then copy the content.
-1. In blender, click on Scripting and paste the content from the line above
-1. Press enter twice to start the export
-1. After the export is finished: edit the start and end frame and run the script ./convert_waveheight_samples_to_frequency_domain.sh to export json files, with fourier transformed data
-1. These files can then be imported into UE4 as WaveHeight_Struct